-This wonderful Kerabu Tang Hoon is a combination of a few well known Nyonya kerabus.
-It is delicious eaten as a sidedish or a light meal.
+This delicious Kerabu Tang Hoon is a combination of a few well known Nyonya kerabus.
+It is delicious eaten as a side dish or a light meal.

 Aromatic Nyonya Style Pumpkin and Shrimp Curry in a creamy, spicy, and tangy sauce.
 Very appetizing and delicious served with rice.

 These balls of Ondeh-Ondeh are so fun to eat.
 Made with sweet potatoes and glutinous rice flour rolled in coconut with a little surprise on the inside.

-Tasty Okra Salad with a spicy and tangy dressing made of dried shrimps and garlic chili sauce.
-Best served with a bowl of steamed rice.
+Spicy Okra Salad with a garlic chili sauce and dried shrimps dressing.
+Very appetizing and best served with a bowl of steamed rice.

 This Warm Jicama and Cabbage Salad is an adapted version of the Jiu Hu Char using shrimps instead of strips of pork belly and dried cuttle fish.